-Patterned after the very successful New York City Persian Parade – now in its eleventh year – the Los Angeles Persian Parade promises to become even larger than its East Coast cousin, after all, there are more Iranian expatriates living in Southern California than anywhere else outside of Iran.
+Patterned after the very successful New York City Persian Parade – now in its twelfth year – the Los Angeles Persian Parade promises to become even larger than its East Coast cousin, after all, there are more Iranian expatriates living in Southern California than anywhere else outside of Iran.
 This year the New York City Persian Parade is expected to draw more than 100,000 spectators and participants on Madison Avenue.
-With your participation this year, the Los Angeles Persian Parade will surpass that!
+With your participation next year, the Los Angeles Persian Parade will surpass that!

 The Parade is not a political event, but a cultural gathering to honor the 2,500-year history of Persia.